 For the most part, Sjóvá processes information that clients provide voluntarily, such as when purchasing insurance and notifying of loss or damage.
 In such cases, clients supply personal information such as their name, ID No. and address.
 The company may, however, process information that identify such persons, such as the financial and health circumstances of individuals.
 Sjóvá may also obtain information from other entities such as attorneys, the police, healthcare centres and from the loss and damages database of SFF (Icelandic Financial Services Association).

-The authorisation to process the data is based, for the most part, on the provisions of Act No. 90/2018 on the Protection of Personal Privacy as regards the agreement of the registered person for processing, what is required to reach an agreement with the person registered and the legislative obligations placed on the company.
+The authorisation to process the data is based, for the most part, on the provisions of Act No. 90/2018 on the Protection of Personal Privacy as regards the data subject's consent to processing, the necessity to execute a contract with the data subject, to safeguard legitimate interests and legal obligations incumbent on the company.

 Rights of the data subject

 Individuals are entitled to request access to their personal information with, however, the limitations that Act No. 90/2018 provides for.
 Sjóvá focuses on ensuring that personal information is reliable and accurate at any given time.
 Individuals are entitled, under certain circumstances, to have their information corrected, deleted or limit their processing.